 What this section refers to as "Technical Rules" are Stylistic Rules and Citation Rules.
-Of the two, citation is the most important for you to consider and is the principal focus of this section.
+Of the two, Citation Rules are the most important for you to consider and are the principal focus of this section.
 The technical accuracy of your paper is probably the single most important factor of your paper.
-This does not mean that you should ignore good organization and style but that you should put as much effort into ensuring that you have followed all therules as you do in the other aspects of your paper.
+This does not mean that you should ignore good organization and style but that you should put as much effort into ensuring that you have followed all the rules as you do in the other aspects of your paper.